nasa/cumulus-api/content/elasticsearch.md

 ## Change Index

-Change index switches Cumulus to point to the new destination index, rather than the source index.
-You may choose to delete your source index during this operation using the `deleteSource` parameter.
+Change index switches Cumulus to point to the new index, rather than the current index.
+You may choose to delete your current index during this operation using the `deleteSource` parameter, which defaults to `false`.

-`sourceIndex` and `destIndex` are required parameters.
+`currentIndex` and `newIndex` are required parameters.

 In the context of reindex, you'd call `change-index`, following reindex completion to start using the new index with no downtime.